eriktiekstra/dotfiles/README.md

 defaults, and so on.
 Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

+## reload config

+If new settings were added run `reload!` to reload the latest settings.

 ## bugs